How to set up tax rules in Magento 2?

 Step 3.
 Then, specify the Name of the rule, choose what Tax Rate to apply.
 You can edit the Tax Rate if needed.
 For this, click on the Edit icon, make changes, and save.

-Note: There are 2 options for how you can add a new tax rate:
+Note: There are 2 options for how you can set a new tax rate in Magento 2:

 Step 5.
 Next, set up the Priority of the rule.
 This setting is necessary for situations when you need to use 2 or more tax rules.
 Taxes with the same priority level will be applied together, and with the different priorities will be compounded.